-However, problems arise when these behavioural responses start to impact on our wellbeing, our mental health, our sleeping patterns, our leisure habits, our working lives, our eating habits, and our relationships with others.
-As mentioned, pain is an innate protective response of the body to injury, and incredibly, this normal response is activated even when there is no injury or no sign of tissue damage at all.
+Problems arise when these behavioural responses start to impact on our wellbeing, our mental health, our breathing patterns, sleeping patterns, our leisure habits, our working lives, our eating habits, and our relationships with others.
+As mentioned, pain is an innate protective response of the body to injury, and incredibly, this normal response can be activated when there is no injury or signs of tissue damage at all.

 In fact, pain can be made worse by feelings of stress, worry, anxiousness, and even depression.
 It can even be made worse by what we eat!
 Which is just amazing.
+Just think back to a time when you were stressed, there is a likelihood that you also felt an “old” pain flare up again.
 The human body is simply phenomenal.

-As a CFT specialist, I will help you make sense of your pain, and together in alliance with you, we will explore your movements and regain your confidence, and get you living again.
+As a specialist within my field of rehabilitation, I will help you make sense of your pain, and together in alliance with you, we will explore your movement patterns, your breathing patterns, regain your confidence, and get you living again.